electrode-io/electrode-native/docs/cli/create-container.md

 * Specify the output directory where the container generated project should be stored upon creation
 * **Default**  If this option is not provided, the container is generated in the default platform directory `~/.ern/containergen/out`.

+`--ignoreRnpmAssets`

+* Inform the Container generator to ignore any rnpm assets optionally declared by MiniApps.
+This can be used in case you want to keep specific rnpm assets inside the native application itself and not the Container.
+* This flag wil have no effect for a Container generated from a Cauldron as the Container configuration stored in the Cauldron will take precedence.
+* **Default** Do not ignore rnpm assets and package them inside the generated Container.

 #### Remarks

 * The `ern create-container` command can be used to create a container locally, for development, debugging and experimentation purposes.